andrewtweber/laravel-snaccs/README.md

 ### Separate Packages

 - Slugged model (slimak - but make it more reusable, add slug validation rule from TS)
-  - also a HashedID model - see WD Routeserviceprovider
 - WordPress helpers (TS)
 - MediaWiki helpers + wiki config (Parangi)
 - General meta/analytics stuff: